Bukit Panjang LRT to close earlier from Jan 13 for maintenance

 “Even as works to renew and upgrade the BPLRT network’s key components are being carried out over the next few years, we will continue our efforts to improve our operations and maintenance of the system, so that commuters can continue to enjoy reliable and comfortable journeys on the BPLRT,” he said.

-LTA and SMRT Trains also announced that Bukit Panjang LRT Service C, which commences and terminates at Ten Mile Junction Station, will cease operations from Jan 13.
-The vacated station space will be used into a stabling and testing ground for new LRVs.
+LTA and SMRT Trains also announced that Bukit Panjang LRT Service C, which starts and ends at Ten Mile Junction Station, will cease operations from Jan 13.
+The vacated station space will be used as a stabling and testing ground for new LRVs.